cyyapye/ycy.pw/content/posts/why-do-reorgs.md

 > We believe in saying no to thousands of projects so that we can really focus on the few that are truly important and meaningful to us.\
 > *\- Tim Cook*

 So, when you choose to emulate, make sure you understand all the ingredients required to make an idea work.
-Don't cherry pick the one that appeals to you the most.
+Don't cherry-pick the one that appeals to you the most.

 **Chasing after the new shiny object.**\
 Zappos is another company highly admired for their innovative culture.
 In 2013, they began adopting holacracy with hopes to accelerate decision making and eliminate politics.
 But the experiment didn't go as well as hoped.
 In 2016, Tony Hsieh decided to accelerate the progress towards eliminating legacy management hierarchy – an organization with no people managers.
 Employees who didn't buy into the new org structure were offered generous buyout packages to leave.
 That year, [29% of the staff has turned over](https://fortune.com/longform/zappos-tony-hsieh-holacracy/).
 The jury is still out on whether holacracy will work at Zappos.